-NFS/NAS Datastores
+NFS/NAS Datastores¶

 This storage configuration assumes that your Hosts can access and mount a shared volume located on a NAS (Network Attached Storage) server.
-You will use this shared volumes to store VM disk images files.
+You will use this shared volume to store VM disk images files.
 The Virtual Machines will boot also from the shared volume.

-• Balance I/O operations between storage servers.
+Balance I/O operations between storage servers.

-• Apply different SLA policies (e.g., backup) to different VM types or users.
+Apply different SLA policies (e.g. backup) to different VM types or users.

-• Easily add new storage.
+Easily add new storage.

-Front-end Setup
+Front-end Setup¶

-Simply mount the Image Datastore directory in the Front-end in /var/lib/one/datastores/<datastore_id>.
-Note that if all the Datastores are of the same type you can mount the whole /var/lib/one/datastores directory.
+.
+Note that if all the Datastores are of the same type you can mount the whole /var/lib/one/datastores

 Note